midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 ### **Observations**

-#### Demographic
+### Demographic

 - Age distribution seems to be normal with most people centered around 45-60 y.o
 - There are more males than females in dataset, suggesting that we might need to consider stratification when building the predictive model.

-#### Clinical
+### Clinical

 - Most people have either asymptomatic or non-anginal pain which leads us to think that this particular features might not be a good indicator of heart failure risks.
-- Cholesterol values at 0 is unrealistic, and as it has been previously adressed as possible risks/unknowns affecting the quality and presicion of analysis.
+- Cholesterol values at 0 is unrealistic, and as it has been previously adressed as possible risks/unknowns affecting the quality and precision of analysis.
 - Fasting sugar level in most cases is 0 (means the values are below 120 mg/dL), possibly suggesting that it does not have strong correlation with heart disease diagnosis.
 - Resting ESG records are predominately normal with significantly less cases of abnormal ST waves and left ventricular hypertrophy.
 - Maximum Heart rate is normally distributed with some outliers.

-#### Exercise Related
+### Exercise Related

-- Almost evenly split value counts between people who experience exercise induced angina and those who don't.
+- Almost evenly split value counts between people who experience exercise induced angina and those who do not.
 - Distrubtion of OldPeak data confirmes that about 45% of the records have normal oldpeak values and about 55% of the records significantly skewed to the right.
 - ST Slope values mainly split between Up and Flat categories and as these two categories are often associated with the heart disease, therefore are of big interest.
 - Dataset contains 508 records of heart disease and 410 records of absense of heart disease.